xenify-io/litepaper/README.md

 <br>

-Let's take a closer look at how the Discount Constant (CS) operates in different scenarios:
+Let's take a closer look at how the Discount Coefficient (CS) operates in different scenarios:

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Scenario 1: User burns during Hour-1 of a cycle

   - Let’s say you decide to burn 10,000 batches valued at $5,000 during the first hour of the daily cycle.
-Taking into account that the Discount Constant (CS) during the first hour of a cycle is 0.00005 and the Gas Coefficient (GC) during the first hour is 50%, the protocol will determine your Burn Fee (BF) as $1,250.
+Taking into account that the Discount Coefficient (CS) during the first hour of a cycle is 0.00005 and the Gas Coefficient (GC) during the first hour is 50%, the protocol will determine your Burn Fee (BF) as $1,250.

 <br>